Data Wrangling

 county_info <-

-Or, if the data frame were stored as an excel file (.xlsx), we could use the readxl package’s read_excel() function.
-Though readxl is part of the tidyverse, it’s not automatically loaded — so I need to load the library before using it.
+read_csv(here("data", "county_info.csv")) Or, if the data frame were stored as an excel file (.xlsx), we could use the readxl package’s read_excel() function.
+Though readxl is part of the tidyverse, it’s not automatically loaded — so the library needs to be loaded before using it (see the double colon operator in the code below):

 Import a excel file